This site is still under development. See What's New? on the Tools for Teaching page

 Use one of these methods to let your students know how to reach you and your TAs, when you will be available, and how soon they can expect responses.
 Also, consult with your teaching assistants about how you can stay in touch with them.

-For the Spring 2020 term, Canvas sites have been created for all courses and are available for immediate use.
+For the Summer 2020 term, Canvas sites have been created for all courses and are available for immediate use.

 - All registered students and teaching assistants will automatically have access to the course Canvas site.

 - See details about basic and more advanced Canvas functionality.

 - Use the discussion board feature in Canvas to facilitate asynchronous, written discussion.

 - Discussion boards can be configured for a variety of uses, including to allow anonymous posts.

 - Use them as a way to post and reply to questions.

 - Use discussion boards to engage students in review and comment on each other's work.